ONSdigital/babbage/README.md

     properties:
       deprecationDate:
         type: string
-        description: "The date in which the decision was made to deprecate the path pattern"
+        description: "The date in which the decision was made to deprecate the path pattern.
+This should be in ISO_DATE_TIME format."
+        format: date-time
         example: "2011-11-30T23:59:59"
       deprecationLink:
         description: "A url to further information of the deprecation of the path pattern"